AA degree definition

 - ADMJ 300 Introductions to Administration of Justice

 - NUTRI 310 Cultural Foods of the world

 Students who complete a two year technical or vocational program can often earn an associate of Applied Science (A.A.S.)

-How many credits need for Associates Degree (Requirements)
+How many credits do you need for associates degree

 Depending on the taken courses.
 Applicable state laws/regulations and the transfer requirements of the university.